 SECTION IX-c: SUBMISSION TO JURISDICTION, AUTHORIZATION, AND RELEASE

-I certify that the business entity named in this application submits to the exclusive jurisdiction of the Arizona Supreme Court and is subject to the regulatory and disciplinary authority of the Supreme Court and the State Bar of Arizona.
+I affirm that the business entity named in this application submits to the exclusive jurisdiction of the Arizona Supreme Court and is subject to the regulatory and disciplinary authority of the Supreme Court and the State Bar of Arizona.

-I consent to having an investigation made of the businesses character, professional reputation, and fitness for Alternative Business Structure license.
+(For Designated Principal)I consent to having an investigation made of the businesses character, professional reputation, and fitness for Alternative Business Structure license.
 I agree to give any further information which may be required in reference to the past record of the business.

+(For All Compliance Lawyers, Designated Principals, and Authorized Persons): I consent to having an investigation made of my fitness for participation in an Alternative Business Structure.
+I agree to give any further information that may be required in reference to my past actions relevant to my fitness for participation and compliance with ACJA 7-209E.2.

 I also authorize and request every person, firm, company, corporation, governmental agency, court, association, or institution having control of any documents, records, and other information including documents, records, charges or complaints filed against the business, formal or informal, pending or closed, or any other pertinent data, and to permit the Arizona Supreme Court, or any of its agents or representatives to inspect and make copies of such documents, records, and other information.